Inside Strategic Coach

 Highly-charged emotional reactions are normal.
 Especially when you’re dealing with unexpected wins and big upsets.
 It’s what you learn from those experiences, however, that can have the biggest impact on your future success.
 In this episode, Dan Sullivan shares some personal life experiences that he transformed into big breakthroughs as well as a process you can use to take the good and bad from every situation and learn from it.

+As Strategic Coach® enters its 30th year, Dan Sullivan and Shannon Waller discuss the tool that started it all — The Strategy Circle.
 Entrepreneurs can sometimes feel overwhelmed by the obstacles between them and their vision for the future.
-In this episode, Dan Sullivan and Shannon Waller explain how to think through a difficult situation and why they view opposition as an exciting and important part of the process.
+The Strategy Circle helps them think through a difficult situation and how to view opposition as an important part of the process.

 Most entrepreneurs are self-proclaimed “workaholics.”
 It’s almost a point of pride.
 They feel accomplished by long hours, late nights, and the amount of time and effort they’ve put in.
 But with that often come burnout, boredom, frustration, fatigue, and a lack of enjoyment.
 This isn’t a good way for anyone to achieve results, especially an entrepreneur whose business and its success ultimately depend on them.
 In this episode, Dan and Shannon discuss the importance of taking time off, why it’s actually the first step in achieving bigger results, and how Dan uses his free time (22 weeks a year) to be even more productive.